Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 On Store page, game are displayed similar to main components when there are too many of them: with a tile shape.
 It follow the same mechanisms.

-How to know if it have to belongs to assistive components or inside focused components (especially when focused component was a tile - maybe make it relates with how to desgin the component if it wasn't a tile)
+How to know if it have to belongs to assistive components or inside focused components (especially when focused component was a tile - maybe make it relates with how to desgin the component if it wasn't a tile).
+Example for game: game tille displayed in store component, focus on it.
+How the game component should have been rendered?

 Focus on store: still display the light form but have satelites components (assistive), to help browse the catalog.